 In her spare time, Margie enjoys hiking, yoga, cooking, gardening, cycling, attending theatre, and sipping fine wine and creative libations.

-Margie is admitted to practice law in the District of Columbia and New York State and before several courts, both federal and state.
+For many decades Margie was admitted to practice law in the District of Columbia and New York State and before several courts, both federal and state.
 She is active in the alcohol beverage field but no longer actively practicing law.